Singh-Govind/learning-docker/README.md

 ## Dockerized Express Application with NGINX and MongoDB

-This repository is designed for learning and experimenting with Nginx as a reverse proxy and load balancer using Docker and Docker Compose.
+This repository is designed for learning and experimenting with Nginx as a reverse proxy using Docker and Docker Compose.
 It supports running a frontend, a Node.js backend, and MongoDB with a single command.
 Additionally, it includes instructions for setting up a local subdomain and configuring SSL.

 This repository contains a Dockerized setup for an Express.js application, an NGINX server, and a MongoDB database.
 It uses Docker Compose to manage multi-container applications efficiently.